Configure Matching Using Hub Central

 Additional settings for the Double Metaphone match type Dictionary URI The location of the phonetic dictionary that is stored in a database and used when comparing words phonetically.
 Learn more: Custom Dictionaries Distance Threshold The threshold below which the phonetic difference (distance) between two strings is considered insignificant; i.e., the strings are similar to each other.
 Learn more: spell functions Collation The URI to the collation to use.
 A collation specifies the order for sorting strings.
 Learn more: Encodings and Collations Additional settings for the Custom match type URI The location of the custom module.
 Function The name of the custom function within the custom module.
 Namespace

-- To position rulesets, click the Enable Rulesets Scale toggle switch.
-Then move your ruleset along the continuum from low to high to indicate its importance or weight.
+- Move your ruleset along the continuum from low to high to indicate its importance or weight.

 Note: If Reduce Weight is enabled for a ruleset, the total weight of all other rulesets is reduced by the relative (between LOW and HIGH) weight of that ruleset.